beenum22/comet/docs/usage.md

 # User Guide
+## Supported Development Models
+### Gitflow
+### Trunk-based Development (TBD)

+## Supported Commit Message Strategies
+### Conventional Commits
+Comet includes an implementation of [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/) that has a defined process to parse the commit messages and take versioning decisions based on the type of commits.
+In semantic versioning, we have three main types of versions; `major`, `minor` and `patch`.
+Comet has defined rules
+to map the type of commit messages with the type of versioning decision to take.
+Mapping between the semantic versioning and the conventional commits specification is given below:

+`feat!` type or `BREAKING CHANGE` identifier in the commit message would be considered a *Major* change.
+`feat` type commit message would be considered a *Minor* change.
+`fix`, `refactor` and `perf` types commit messages would be considered a *Patch* change.

+This commit message strategy is the default strategy used by the Comet and is currently the only supported in Comet.

 ## Configuration Reference
 ### `strategy`
 Specifies all the strategic decisions in Comet.
 This parameter is intended to contain all the current/future